readbeyond/aeneas/wiki/INSTALL.md

   created by `virtualenv`;
 * **aeneas** provides a few extra tools (e.g., `download` and `plot_waveform`) which require extra dependencies.
-  By default they are not installed by `pip install aeneas`: if you want to install these extra tools, use `pip install aeneas[full]` instead.
+  These extra tools are not installed by default: if you want to install them, use `pip install aeneas[full]` instead of `pip install aeneas`.

 ## OS Independent, Via `pip`